Arcanorum/rogueworld/guides/minimal_setup/MINIMAL_SETUP.md

 This can be done in VSCode using the git clone command from the interface.

-On opening VSCode, on the left menu select Source Control, and then `Clone Repository...` option.
+On opening VSCode, on the left menu select Source Control, and then `Clone Repository` option.

 Into the prompt enter the project repository URL: